 2. Give Yourself the Gift of Permission

 Holiday foods come with a lot of hype because we usually only have them once a year.
 Because they are only available one time a year, this can create a subconscious feeling of deprivation, driving us to think we have to eat every last bite while it lasts.
-When we are deprived of any food, no matter if it is because it only comes around once a year or on purpose because of being in diet mode, when we are around that particular food we may feel out of control and eat more than we feel like we “should” or “need to.”
+When we are deprived of any food, no matter if it is because it only comes around once a year or on purpose because we are in diet mode, when we are around that particular food we may feel out of control and eat more than we feel like we “should” or “need to.”
 In response we beat ourselves up, felling guilt and self-blame and a feeling of lacking will power around certain foods.
+Sound familiar?

 The reality is that it is the deprivation of these foods that creates this response, not a failure on our part or lack of willpower.
 The deprivation heightens the desire.
 It is just the way our bodies and our minds are wired, it is biology and psychology.